IPL Photo Facial

 How is treatment performed?

-Treatment involves focusing intense pulsed light (IPL) into the skin.
-The beam of light is relatively large although multiple pulses must be administered to cover the area that is being treated.
+Treatment involves focusing IPL into the skin.
+The beam of light is relatively large, although multiple pulses must be administered to cover the area that is being treated.
 There is a stinging sensation with each pulse of light but there is minimal, if any, discomfort once treatment is finished.
 Treatment takes about 20 minutes for the entire face.
+A topical numbing agent can be applied 30 minutes prior to treatment to reduce discomfort if you wish.

 What can I expect after treatment?